 - Communicating environmental requirements to providers (including suppliers, contractors and others)

-- Providing key environmental information on products and services in the context of the life cycle (e.g. end-of life information).
+- Providing key environmental information on products and services in the context of the life cycle (e.g. end-of-life information).

-The organization needs to determine and evaluate the level of control and influence over the different life cycle elements, based on the context of the organization and the consideration of significant environmental aspects, compliance obligations and risks associated with threats and opportunities.
-Overall ISO 14001:2015 requires a structured approach to all aspects of the products and services with a strong reference point to life cycle perspective.
+The organization needs to determine and evaluate the level of control and influence over the different life cycle elements, based on the context of the organization and the consideration of significant environmental aspects, compliance obligations, and risks associated with threats and opportunities.
+Overall ISO 14001:2015 requires a structured approach to all aspects of the products and services with a strong reference point to a life cycle perspective.
 As discussed under Clause 7.5, there is no specific requirement for documented procedures in ISO 14001:2015, but there is a clear requirement for ensuring that there is documented information to provide assurance that the processes are in place and implemented effectively.
-That requirement could cover process maps, procedures, specifications, forms, records, data and other information across any media.
+That requirement could cover process maps, procedures, specifications, forms, records, data, and other information across any media.

 - That the organization plans actions to mitigate or prevent environmental consequences;

 - The organization responds to actual emergency situations;

 - Takes action to prevent or mitigate the consequences of emergency situation;